go-aah/docs/anatomy-aah-application.md

 ### The `i18n` directory (Not applicable to API application)

 The `i18n` directory contains internationalization and localization message files.
 Message filename format is  `message.<Language-ID>`.
-Language is combination of `Language + Region` value. aah framework implements Language code as per  two-letter `ISO 639-1` standard and Region code as per two-letter `ISO 3166-1` standard, [know more](i18n.html).
+Language is combination of `Language + Region` value. aah implements Language code as per  two-letter `ISO 639-1` standard and Region code as per two-letter `ISO 3166-1` standard, [know more](i18n.html).

 <div class="alert alert-info-blue">
 <p><strong>Note:</strong> <code>i18n</code> feature can be used with API application too, if needed.</p>